Customer Engagement: 7 strategies to get your happily-ever-after with customers

 Be it hosting a local meetup, an industry event, a contest or a webinar, hosting events either online or offline is a great way to engage your customers and make them feel like they’re part of an exclusive community.

 Even if you don’t host your own event, never miss out on local networking opportunities.
 Set up a booth at a trade show event of your industry so that you can mingle and get to know your prospective clients in person.
 Attract crowds to your booth by giving out impressive merchandise.
 For many of us, one of the first things that grabs our attention at an event is the swag that vendors give away.
 Use this to your advantage.
+Start engaging them even before they become your customers.
 Take a selfie with potential clients and send a personal email later, attaching the selfie you took.
 It’ll help them remember you better.
 That’s how we, at Freshchat, got a 90% response to our email post an event.

 Customer engagement is about encouraging customers to interact and share the experiences you create for them as a brand.
 Businesses have to focus on customer engagement as a value creation and not just revenue extraction.